Professor Erica McAlpine

 A C Cooper Fellow and Tutor in English Language & Literature

 Erica McAlpine teaches 19th-, 20th- and 21st- century literature in English at St Edmund Hall; she has particular interests in Romantic and American poetry.
 Her research focuses on lyric poetry from Romanticism onwards.
-She is currently writing a book called The Poet’s Mistake, which addresses the various kinds of errors poets make in poems (grammatical, factual, and otherwise) as well as critics’ responses to such mistakes over time.
+She has recently written a book called The Poet’s Mistake, which addresses the various kinds of errors poets make in poems (grammatical, factual, and otherwise) as well as critics’ responses to such mistakes over time.
 She is also interested the ways that poetry and its forms correspond to aspects of the unconscious mind.

 In addition to teaching and writing academic work, Erica is also a practising poet and translator.
 The Country Gambler, her collection of original poems and translations from Horace, was published by Shearsman Books in 2016.
 Her poems have appeared in magazines including the Times Literary Supplement, the Spectator, and Parnassus.